Fang-Molly/English-learning/Modern Family Transcripts/Season 01/Episode 09 : Fizbo/Scene 01 : Hospital.md

 Cameron: Who hurt you?

-Scene: Jay & Gloria’s house
+# Scene 04 : Jay & Gloria’s house

 Jay: Hey Gloria, you got any idea how to wrap one of these things?

 Gloria: Is that a crossbow?